ManojRamanan/A-Spring-Boot-App-for-serving-restful-requests-/README.md

 # Transactionmanagement
-A spring boot based App for Transaction management using restful services.it uses a in memory h2 database .
+A Spring Boot Based App for Transaction management using restful services.it uses a in memory h2 database .
 It is a maven project based project.

 Spring modules